This page was recently updated. What do you think about it? Let us know!.

 ands3:GetObject

-For bucket write access, authenticated access to the bucket must be enabled (anonymous access must not be enabled), and the authenticated AWS IAM user must have at minimum the permission of
+for that bucket.
+For write access, the authenticated AWS IAM user must have at minimum the permission ofs3:PutObject

 -